-Figure 2: Urban growth areas identify both existing and proposed urban lands in the Tweed Shire.3
+Figure 1: Urban growth areas identify both existing and proposed urban lands in the Tweed Shire.

-- The projected rate of population growth for the Tweed Shire will result in an increase in demand for open spaces, sport and recreation facilities and will place additional pressure on the existing open space network.
-Managing the predicted growth and ensuring the lifestyle, character and amenity of the Tweed Shire is preserved and enhanced is of vital importance. - The majority of population growth will be accommodated in the following urban growth areas: Cobaki, Bilambil and District, Mid Coast - Casuarina (Kings Forest), South Coast - Pottsville (Dunloe Park), Terranora (Area E) and North Coast - Kingscliff (West Kingscliff).
+- The projected rate of population growth for the Tweed Shire will result in an increase in demand for open space, sport and recreation facilities and will place additional pressure on the existing open space network.
+Managing the predicted growth and ensuring the lifestyle, character and amenity of the Tweed Shire is preserved and enhanced is of vital importance. - The majority of population growth will be accommodated in the following urban growth areas: Cobaki Bilambil and district, Mid Coast Casuarina (Kings Forest), South Coast Pottsville (Dunloe Park), Terranora (Area E) and North Coast Kingscliff (West Kingscliff).
 Additional open space will be required in new communities. - The Tweed Shire's proximity to Gold Coast City, where the population is expected to grow to 820,000 people in the next 20 years, will have a significant impact on Tweed Shire's open space network.
 A regional approach to open space, sport and recreation provision is required.
-The shortage of available land, usage of current facilities and continuing pressure for more and better facilities cannot be met by Tweed Shire Council alone. - There is potential for further cross border collaboration with Gold Coast City Council to increase participation in sport and recreation within this region and offer high quality programs and facilities.
+The shortage of available land, usage of current facilities and continuing pressure for more and better facilities cannot be met by Tweed Shire Council alone. - Quality urban design and provision of parks and recreation facilities within walking distance is important in areas that experience increasing density where residents that do not have access to private open space (backyards).
+In areas with a higher proportion of medium and high density housing, providing a park or open space within walking distance of residents is critical to improving the liveability of those areas.